schmilly/ProfComp3200_38Project/Meetings/Meeting 4/Meeting 4 Minutes .md

 **Moved:** William van den Wall Bake <br>
 **Seconded:** Connor
 <br>
-Unanmoisly passed
+Unanimously passed

 ### Item 2.3: Discussion Points for client next meeting
 - Licensing
 - Get his approval of project plan
-- Get his approval of Requirments
+- Get his approval of Requirements
-	- $100 assignment of priorities for requirments
+	- $100 assignment of priorities for requirements
 - Scope (?)
 - Skills and resources Audit
 	- See "To do" section for skills and resources